solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 In this document we will demonstrate how to integrate Gloo and Dex using Gloo's support for OpenID Connect.
 This will allow using Dex to authenticate end users of Gloo's VirtualServices.

 For simplicity, this document will focus on deployment with a local cluster (like [minikube](https://github.com/kubernetes/minikube), or [kind](https://github.com/kubernetes-sigs/kind)) .
 With small changes these can be applied to a real cluster.
-We will use Dex with self sign certificate, as they are auto-generated.
+We will use Dex with self-signed certificates, as they are auto-generated.
 The same flow will work with user provided the certificates.

 ## Install Gloo